Jordan475/ScriptsForEnumeration/README.md

 # ScriptsForEnumeration
 A few scripts for enumeration

-Use " ./recon.sh Example.com " for OSINT script or whatever you named it.
+for OSINT script use " ./recon.sh Example.com "

+For Subnet Script ex “ ./ipsweeper.sh 192.168.66 > iplist.txt ”

+For Port Scanner Script ex “ ./scanner.py 192.168.1.1 ”